The Work of Art – The Exhibitions

 This exhibit truly touched my soul.
-So much so that when we were waiting for the bus to leave Assisi to take us to the train station, two nuns or sisters came and stood by us to get out of the sun.
+So much so that when we were waiting for the bus to leave Assisi to take us to the train station, two nuns came and stood by us to get out of the sun.
 We started talking and I told them about the exhibit.
 They had no idea what I was talking about; even the sister who spoke English!
 I immediately took out my phone and started showing them my photos and then put my hand on my heart to express how amazing it was.
 They asked where the church was located and I showed them the map.
 We assume they will return one day to see and experience it for themselves.

 There are several of these exhibitions throughout the world.
 In every exhibition, Mary’s sculpture is always the same, repeated 33 times and reminds us of the years Her Son lived on Earth.
 They are all a reproduction of the original one shaped with wax, created with different woods or marbles from all over the world.

 The first collection of the sculptures were carved out of 33 different kinds of wood in 1998.
 This collection is located in this church, Santa Maria Della Rose in Assisi and is a permanent exhibition there.
 Here is a photo of the different kinds of wood that was used for this exhibition:

 Note: Guido Dettoni della Grazia’s work and projects are promoted and edited by NESHER, a Cultural Association.

 Gary surprised me with an early Christmas present.
 He said it was something he always thought about getting me.